Dexter: You're not Chinese.

-- The British take on this trope is to define "Asian" as soley meaning people from the Indian subcontinent.
+- The British take on this trope is to define "Asian" as solely meaning people from the Indian subcontinent.
 As with Americans defining "Asian" as solely relating to Sino-Japanese peoples, this is for good historical reasons: "India" was the heart of the British empire and there has been a lot of post-imperial migration to Britain.
-British-Indian comedian Sanjeev Bhaskar pointed out how this sounds to "Asians"; he cited the example of a retired Major from the pre-independence Indian Army who lived next door to the Bhaskar family, who at first impressed them with his fluency in Hindi, Urdu and Punjabi, who dismissed protest that his neighbours were not Indian but Bangladeshi with the dismissive comment Pakistan, Ceylon, Bangladesh, Nepal, who cares?
-It's all India! which indeed it had been prior to 1947, but which irritated the Major's neighbours...
+British-Indian comedian Sanjeev Bhaskar pointed out how this sounds to "Asians"; he cited the example of a retired Major from the pre-independence Indian Army who lived next door to the Bhaskar family, who at first impressed them with his fluency in Hindi, Urdu and Punjabi, but dismissed protest that his neighbors were not Indian but Bangladeshi with the dismissive comment Pakistan, Ceylon, Bangladesh, Nepal, who cares?
+It's all India! which irritated the Major's neighbors...

 - KTVU in San Francisco broadcast a list of the purported names of the crew of Asiana 214, with names like "Sum Ting Wong" and "Bang Ding Ow," oblivious to the fact that the racist fake names were Chinese instead of Korean.

-- When Akira Kurosawa was working on the Soviet-Japanese coproduction Dersu Uzala, the Soviet producers wanted his favourite lead Toshiro Mifune (obviously a Japanese) to play the eponimous co-lead, a Nanainote by birth, but the scheduling conflicts prevented him from taking the role.
-In the end Maxim Munzuk, a Tuvannote , was cast-they coldn't find a suitable actor of Nanai descent.
+- When Akira Kurosawa was working on the Soviet-Japanese coproduction Dersu Uzala, the Soviet producers wanted his favorite lead Toshiro Mifune (obviously Japanese) to play the eponimous co-lead, a Nanainote by birth, but the scheduling conflicts prevented him from taking the role.
+In the end Maxim Munzuk, a Tuvan,note was cast-they couldn't find a suitable actor of Nanai descent.

 - After Girls' Generation won Video of the Year at the inaugural YouTube Music Awards, fans of some of the other nominated artists took to Twitter with racist remarks that often showed that they didn't quite understand that South Korea (the home country of Girls' Generation) was separate from Japan or China.